Bmithbs/my-hugo-academic/content/_index.md

         - **[Jul.
 2023]** 🎉 Congratulations to Senkang, finally move to <b>Hong Kong</b> 🇭🇰🇭🇰🇭🇰 to start his new career!
         - **[Jun.
 2023]** Thanks for Prof. Fang's strong spport, Senkang got the <a href='https://www.innohk.gov.hk/en/about-us/'><b>InnoHK Funding</b></a>, nearly HK$1,000,000 from the Government of the Hong Kong Special Administrative Region to support his research and PhD career.
         - **[Jun.
 2022]** Senkang graduated from Beijing Institute of Technology.
 Thanks for all the professors, senior students and friends who helped him in the past four years.
         - **[Dec.
-2021]** Senkang got the **National Scholarship** with his top 1% excellent academic performance in the whole department, which is the highest honor for chinese unversity students.
+2021]** Senkang got the **National Scholarship** with his top 1% excellent academic performance in the whole department, which is the highest honor for chinese university students.
     design:
       columns: '2'
   - block: collection